 This discussion can be stormy because systems that don’t integrate often reflect departments or Directors who don’t integrate!

 Building a unified consensus around the Board table is the crucial first step.
 There needs to be a senior member of the team who has time, focus and authority to get to the bottom of these issues and to lead the changes.

-For more detail on how to address these kinds of problems download our CEO’s Briefing on Integration Challenges by clicking on the button.Download our CEO's Briefing on Integration Challenges
+We have also created a more detailed CEO’s Briefing on how to address these kinds of integration challenges which you can download by clicking on the button.Download our CEO's Briefing on Integration Challenges

 Freeman Clarke is the UK’s largest and most experienced team of part-time (we call it “fractional”) IT directors, CIOs and CTOs.
 We work exclusively with SME and mid-market organisations and we frequently help our clients use IT to beat their competition.
 Contact Us and we’ll be in touch for an informal conversation.